We are a wildlife charity working throughout Gloucestershire

 The Senior Management Team has the day-to-day task of managing the Trust.
 It is responsible for our leadership and strategy as well as for the delivery of the strategic plan, annual business plan and budget.

 The Evidence Team ensures that our work to conserve and restore Gloucestershire's wildlife and wild places is evidence-led.
-Our approach uses a combination of ecological monitoring, policy development, scientific research, citizen science and the Gloucestershire Centre for Environmental Records.
-We also work with partners and the planning system to inform nature restoration on land not owned by the Wildlife Trust.
+Our approach uses a combination of ecological monitoring, policy development, scientific research, citizen science and includes the Gloucestershire Centre for Environmental Records.
+We also work with partners and the planning system to inform nature restoration on land not owned by Gloucestershire Wildlife Trust.

 Business & Operations

 This team is incorporated into all aspects of the Trust and provides operational support services to both the charity and its trading subsidiaries.
 It looks after the finances and other operational support functions, staff wellbeing, headquarters and visitor centre management, providing a warm welcome to all our visitors.
-The team are also responsible for developing income-generating activities which include running events, managing cafés and increasing retail and other commercial opportunities, with the profits helping us to increase our conservation work to benefit wildlife in the county.